 - Tend to be regular clients, as they need regular treatment to keep them going

-Here’s a little secret about niching:
+Here’s a little secret about niching for massage therapists:

-The thing about choosing a niche is it actually helps fill your appointment book faster.
+It actually helps fill your appointment book faster.

 Often, the opposite is the case.
 Let’s examine why.